 Over these years I have developed a passion for empowering families to take control of their health care, make informed decisions and own their birth experiences.
-I can’t wait to pass on to you the tools and skills I’ve learned throughout my own journey, as both midwife and mother.
+I can’t wait to pass on to you the tools and skills I’ve learned throughout my own journey, as both former/resigned midwife, Birth Coach and mother.
 You have no idea the joy it brings me when families stand up for themselves and their health!
 Thank you for opening your life to me and my passion project.
 See you soon!

 On my own journey I have come to learn that a “textbook birth” from the provider’s perspective may very well be remembered by the family as having been very traumatic.
 Research, and experience, has shown me that it’s not about the kind of birth you had; whether you had a water birth with oils diffusing and romantic music or a scheduled Caesarean, but rather it is primarily about the care you receive at the time of birth and the degree to which your autonomy was honoured and celebrated.

 Our Canadian healthcare system is still deeply steeped in paternalism, a remnant of birth being pushed from midwife-led home delivery to male physician-led hospital birth.
 This system encourages women to be “good patients” by donning a gown upon hospital admission and doing what the care provider says, lest you be considered “non-compliant”, which causes women and their families to have great difficulty speaking up for themselves and their babies.